 Chiang Mai is the nomad capital of Thailand’s north - laid-back, mountainous, and full of hidden gems.
 There’s way less chaos than Bangkok, with cooler weather, cleaner air (except burning season), and a much tighter expat + digital nomad community.
 Good food is everywhere, temples line the streets, and there's no shortage of cheap cafes or places to train.
 The old city is walkable and full of character - ideal for long stay nomads looking to grind.

 With so many awesome hostels in and around the old city, it's hard to say which are the best.
-Here are a couple I stayed in which offer solid comfort and value.
+Here are a couple I stayed in which offer decent comfort and solid value.

-Doze Hostel – Located right at the northern wall.
+Doze Hostel – Located right at the northern moat gate.
 Steel lockers, free drinking water, and reliable WiFi.
 Towels available for rent (~20 baht).
-I paid only 120 baht — excellent deal.
+I paid only 100 baht for the dorm - excellent deal.
+Rooftop offers enough space for some push movement work.

 Lanna Muay Thai – One of the most prominent boxing gyms in Northern Thailand.
 Real Thai energy and serious amateur fighters.
 Welcoming to all levels, whether you're passing through or doing a full camp.